fitbit-v/Stories/reCaptcha-v3.md

 CloudFlare hasn't created a free JS script to do a captcha and collect attack data.

+'Human Mouse Move' Function is the most important Point.
+Google detects inside the captcha `Mousespeed`, `MouseWay`, `MouseButton` down and up Events, Clickpositions, Mouse EntryPoint into the captcha, ... and send this informations via Javascript to Google Database with many millions of real Human Mousemove Trackings.
+After interpreting all this captured Informations the Captcha will marked als solved, only if the google algorithm says it was a human.

+Google developed an Advanced Risk Analysis backend for reCAPTCHA that actively considers a user’s entire engagement with the CAPTCHA—before, during, and after—to determine whether that user is a human.

 ## Reverse Turing test and CAPTCHA